dkcampbell/vap/README.md

 * Convenience commands for running and debugging executables
 * Integration with vim-dispatch plugin for performing asynchronous task

+VAP version: 0.5
-This is release 0.5 of VAP, code name: "Good enough"
+Code name: "Good enough"

-It's suitable for daily use.
+VAP is suitable for daily use.
 There will be no effort to make VAP backwards compatible until a stable version 1.0 is released.

 ## Installation ##